The Gay Sisters

-The Gay Sisters is a 1942 American drama film directed by Irving Rapper, and starring Barbara Stanwyck, George Brent, Geraldine Fitzgerald, Donald Crisp, Gig Young (who adopted his character's name as his screen name) and Nancy Coleman.
-The Warner Bros. motion picture was based on a novel by Stephen Longstreet.
+The Gay Sisters is a 1942 American romantic drama film directed by Irving Rapper, and starring Barbara Stanwyck, George Brent, Geraldine Fitzgerald, Donald Crisp, Gig Young (who adopted his character's name as his screen name) and Nancy Coleman.
+The Warner Bros. motion picture was based on a 1942 novel of the same name by Stephen Longstreet.

 Plot

-Sisters Fiona, Evelyn, and Susie Gaylord, are orphaned when first their mother goes down with the Lusitania and then their wealthy father, Major Penn Gaylord, is killed in France in World War I. Before Penn left for France, he told Fiona, the eldest, that the Gaylords never sell land they acquire.
+Immensely wealthy sisters Fiona, Evelyn, and Susie Gaylord, are orphaned as young children when first their mother goes down with the Lusitania and then their father, Major Penn Gaylord, is killed in France in World War I. Before Penn left for France, he told Fiona, the eldest, that the Gaylords never sell land they acquire.

-However, their half billion dollar inheritance is held up in probate for decades, right up to 1941; Fiona complains that they have practically grown up in court.
-Though they have a New York City Fifth Avenue mansion, the sisters have had to borrow money to live.
-A French charity claims that Penn made a later will before he died, leaving 10% of the Gaylord estate to it.
-Though the Gaylords are now willing to give up the 10%, their real antagonist is Charles Barclay, who wants their mansion, and the choice land on which it sits too, so that he can tear it down as part of his real estate development, Barclay Square.
+However, their half billion dollar Gilded Age inheritance is held up in probate for decades, right up to 1941; Fiona complains that they have practically grown up in court.
+Though they have an opulent Fifth Avenue mansion, the sisters have had to borrow money to live very modestly.
+A French charity claims that Penn made a later will, leaving 10% of the Gaylord estate to it.
+Though the sisters are now willing to give up the 10% just to be done with the litigation and inherit what's left of the family trust, their real antagonist is maverick real estate developer Charles Barclay, who wants their mansion, and the choice land on which it sits, so that he can tear it down to erect his vanity project, Barclay Square.
 Fiona is determined not to give in.

-Meanwhile, Evelyn has married an English nobleman, now fighting in the RAF, while Susie is in love with painter Gig Young, despite being married herself.
-Susie only stayed with her husband for a few hours, but he refuses to grant her an annulment unless she pays him a great deal of money, which she does not have.
-When Evelyn returns home from England, she becomes attracted to Gig herself and tries to steal him away.
+Some years back middle sister Evelyn married an English nobleman, who is fighting in the RAF in World War II.
+Youngest sibling Susie is in love with nonconformist Modernist painter Gig Young, despite being married herself.
+Susie only stayed with her husband for a few hours, but he refuses to grant her an annulment, seeking to extort a fortune which she does not have.
+When the man-hungry Evelyn returns from England to join her sisters in a united front in court, she becomes immediately attracted to Gig and tries to steal him away.